Mebdix/MyPersonalWebsite/content/courses/example/_index.md

 ---
-date: "2021-01-24"
+date: "2021-04-20"
-linkTitle: Data Science
+linkTitle: Statistics
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: Along with the basic topics in descriptive statistics, we will be covering quite a few topics from inferential statistics as well.
-title: "\U0001F4CA Learn Data Science"
+title: "\U0001F4CA Descriptive And Inferential Statistics"
 type: book
 ---